PROFILE

 Export outputs workspace contents to a filename such as "untitled.gpx" in the download area.

 Route manages workspace routes.
 A new route can be created, staring with the current cursor position, or existing routes can be opened for editing.
-Routes can be renamed or deleted.
+Routes can be renamed, deleted, duplicated, or appended to the current route or track.

 Track manages workspace tracks.
-A new track can be created, or existing routes can be opened for editing.
-Tracks can be renamed or deleted.
+A new track can be created, or existing tracks can be opened for editing.
+Tracks can be renamed, deleted, duplicated, and appended to the current route or track.

 Waypoint manages workspace waypoints.
 A new waypoint can be created at the current cursor position.
 Map repositions the map to the waypoint location.
 Distance displays distance to waypoint from current map position.
 Waypoints can be renamed or deleted.

-Show all displays each waypoint as a dot on the map.
-Rolling over the dot will display the waypoint name at upper right.
+Show all displays each waypoint name on the map.
 Keyboard shortcut 'w' creates a new waypoint.
 Hide all turns off waypoint display.

 Edit help